mmajewsk/TonicOrange/readme.md

 ### 03.06.2020
 So i created a mock for video streeming, I remember having problems with using both path finding andstreaming.

+### 22.06.2020

+Scripts are running as they should. lets see again where's the problem.
+So i added an possiblity of writing a log to direction finding.

+### 30.06.2020

+I added a DumbDriver in `direction_finding.py` Its not finished, todos in method `direction_finding.py:238`.
+Do them.